ewhipp/personal-site/src/content/pages/about.md

 In my experience as a software engineer, I have led teams that follow extreme programming and test-driven development ideologies and others.
 I am absolutely an advocate for TDD and DDD in most instances and do my best to mentor and foster this kind of ideology.
 Without a tested application, how can we know if our application is doing what we expect it to everytime we deploy?

-I am currently in Washington DC working for ICANN and am looking for remote work.
+I am currently in Washington DC working for HG Insights on their Research and Development team.